-A phenomenal FMV game where you explore the circumstances surrounding a murder by searching and viewing old police interview footage.
+An FMV game where you explore the circumstances surrounding a murder by searching and viewing old police interview footage.
 I don't want to give anything away; if you're at all interested in narrative games, Her Story is more than worth playing.

 Blizzard's F2P deck-building card game.
 It's heavily inspired by Magic, but far simpler to grasp.
-A great example of doing F2P right, and a fantastic iOS port.
+A great example of doing F2P right, and a fantastic iOS version.
 It needs an Internet connection to play, even just against the AI.